PiyushMittl/java-TipsandTricks/readme.md

 List<Integer> myList = new ArrayList<Integer>();
 ```
 In other words, we were able to assign an ArrayList to a List reference, because
 List is a supertype of ArrayList.
-Nothing special there—this polymorphic assignment
+Nothing special thereâ€”this polymorphic assignment
 works the way it always works in Java, regardless of the generic typing.
 But what about this?
 ``` java